LinkedEarth/paleoHackathon/faq.md

 - do a little background reading
 - log onto the JupyterHub platform
-- run two introductory notebooks (in "Press play" mode) This to make sure you can hit the ground running on Feb 19.
+- run two introductory notebooks (in "Press play" mode)

+This is to make sure you can hit the ground running on Feb 19.